MEET THE PAFC TEAM

 He is a past Executive Director of the British Columbia Sports Hall of Fame and Museum and is an inductee in the Hall of Fame as an honoured member who contributed to the growth and development of sport in British Columbia.
 He is a former director of the Vancouver Canucks and the Vancouver Whitecaps soccer club.

-Mr. Webster has received numerous official recognitions, including the Queen’s Golden Jubilee Medal, the the Queen’s Diamond Jubilee Medal, the federal government’s International Year of the Volunteer Medal and the Variety Club’s Show of Hearts Award.
+Mr. Webster has received numerous official recognitions, including the Queen’s Golden Jubilee Medal, the Queen’s Diamond Jubilee Medal, the federal government’s International Year of the Volunteer Medal and the Variety Club’s Show of Hearts Award.
 Mr. Webster was also granted an honourary doctorate by the Justice Institute of British Columbia.

 Dr. Suzanne Lewis